JonCote/MeshDeformation/README.md

-# Project

-For the project, you can either implement a research paper or implement an algorithm to interactively deform 3D models.
-You will construct a two-level multi-resolution surface representation and use naive Laplacian editing to deform it.

 ## Multiresolution mesh editing
 For this task, you will compute a mesh deformation based on the rotations and translations applied interactively to a subset of its vertices via the mouse.
 Let ![](https://latex.codecogs.com/svg.latex?{H}) be the set of "handle" vertices that the user can manipulate (or leave fixed).
 We want to compute a deformation for the remaining vertices, denoted as ![](https://latex.codecogs.com/svg.latex?R).